School Library Media Specialist, Graduate Certificate - Cross Endorsement

 e) The Department's recommendation to the Dean's Office at the School of Education

-Once the Dept. Graduate Admissions Committee makes a determination on the applicant's suitability for the intended program of studies, a recommendation will be made to the Dean's office at the School of Education for its final review.
+Once the School of Graduate and Professional Studies Committee makes a determination on the applicant's suitability for the intended program of studies, a recommendation will be made to the Dean's office at the School of Education for its final review.

 As sequencing changes, it is highly recommended that students meet with their program advisor to finalize a list of requirements for graduation.